hartwigmedical/hmftools/peach/README.md

 In this situation both `(*2A,1);(*5,1)` and `(*2B,1);(*1,1)` are valid haplotype combinations.

 In the face of such ambiguity PEACH tries to call the "best" haplotype combination.
-It prefers combinations of minimum length, where the *length* of a haplotype combination is defined as the total number of non-wild-type haplotypes in the combination if homozygous haplotype calls are counted as 2.

-The only valid haplotype combination of length 0 is the homozygous wild type haplotype.
-Valid haplotype combinations of length 1 always include precisely one wild-type and one non-wild-type haplotype call.
-Valid haplotype combinations of length at least 2 do not contain any wild-type haplotype calls
+First, the preference is for the total number of called haplotypes to be as close as possible to the expected value (2).
+Second, wild type haplotype calls are preferred over non-wild type haplotypes calls.

-The reasoning behind this preference is that:
+The reasoning behind this second preference is that:
 * the wild type haplotype is the wild type because it is the most common.
 * if a haplotype involving multiple variants is configured, this is done because those variants tend to occur together.